JetBrains/intellij-sdk-docs/custom_language_support.md

 The IDE invokes the lexer in three main contexts, and the plugin can provide different lexer implementations for these contexts:

-* Syntax highlighting: The lexer is returned from the implementation of the `SyntaxHighlighterFactory` interface which is registed in the `com.intellij.lang.syntaxHighlighterFactory` extension point.
+* Syntax highlighting: The lexer is returned from the implementation of the `SyntaxHighlighterFactory` interface which is registered in the `com.intellij.lang.syntaxHighlighterFactory` extension point.
 * Building the syntax tree of a file: the lexer is expected to be returned from `ParserDefinition.createLexer()`, and the `ParserDefinition` interface is registered in the `com.intellij.lang.parserDefinition` extension point.
 * Building the index of the words contained in the file: If the lexer-based words scanner implementation is used, the lexer is passed to the `DefaultWordsScanner` constructor.